Read Also: SERE 100.2 post test answers

 Camouflage involves blending in with the environment to avoid detection.
 This can include dressing in colors that match the environment, covering shiny objects, and using natural materials to blend in.
 Concealment refers to the act of hiding from sight, which can involve finding or creating natural shelters or hide sites.

-Being able to navigate through unknown terrains is a key evasion skill.
-This includes understanding how to use a map and compass, celestial navigation, landmark recognition, and using the natural environment to find your way.
+Navigating through unknown terrain is a key evasion skill.
+This includes understanding how to use a map and compass, celestial navigation, landmark recognition, and the natural environment to find your way.

 Travel techniques in evasion are methods that increase your chances of remaining undetected while moving.
 Techniques include understanding when to move (typically at night or during low visibility), how to cross open areas, how to use terrain features for concealment, and the importance of leaving minimal trace of your movement.